yugabyte/yugabyte-db/docs/content/stable/quick-start/build-apps/go/ysql-pg.md

 title: Build a Go application that uses YSQL
 headerTitle: Build a Go application
 linkTitle: Go
-description: Build a sample Go application with the Go PostgreSQL driver and perform basic database operations.
+description: Build a sample Go application with the Go PostgreSQL driver and perform basic database operations with YugabyteDB.
 menu:
   stable:
     parent: build-apps